-Wine tasting on Cannery Row offers the ultimate California experience bringing together the tastes of wine country with the beauty of the Monterey Bay National Marine Sanctuary.
+Wine tasting on Cannery Row offers the ultimate California experience, bringing together the tastes of wine country with the beauty of the Monterey Bay National Marine Sanctuary.
 A Taste of Monterey Wine Market & Bistro has panoramic views that will take your breath away.
 This regional wine bar features over 95 local wineries, small plates of superb, innovative cuisine and a broad selection of wine related gifts--a must visit for wine aficionados when in Monterey.

-As the sun sets, Cannery Row's energetic atmosphere is the ideal nightlife with live national and regional rock n' roll and music acts almost every night of the week at Sly's Refueling Station, a locals favorite for late night dining and dancing.
+As the sun sets, Cannery Row's energetic atmosphere is the ideal nightlife with live national and regional rock n' roll and music acts almost every night of the week at The Salty Seal Brewpub and Sports Bar or Sly's Refueling Station, a locals favorite for late night dining and dancing.

-With the Monterey Bay as a backdrop, events on Cannery Row are nothing short of spectacular and always free.
-In July Cannery Row plays host to motorcycle enthusiasts from around the world at Race Night on the Row.
+With Monterey Bay as a backdrop, events on Cannery Row are nothing short of spectacular and always free.
 On the day after Thanksgiving head down to Steinbeck Plaza for the Annual Tree Lighting Ceremony and holiday festivities.

-For a complete list of events, activities and entertainment ideas, visit www.canneryrow.com.
+For a complete list of events, activities, and entertainment ideas, visit www.canneryrow.com.